ribault/bootstrap-2d-Python/README.md

 It can be used for computing correlation functions and checking crossing symmetry in two-dimensional conformal field theories such as Liouville theory, (generalized) minimal models, and the Potts model.

-The code is supposed to run on standard desktop computers, in order to quickly get relatively low precision results (5-15 significant digits).
+The code is supposed to run on standard desktop or laptop computers, in order to quickly get relatively low precision results (5-15 significant digits).
 For higher precision computations of Virasoro conformal blocks, see this repository: https://github.com/chussong/virasoro

 ## Technical notes